ryman1/keeweb-wiki/Plugins.md

 ## Distributing your plugin

-Please [open an issue](https://github.com/keeweb/keeweb-plugins/issues/new) in keeweb-plugins repo and fill in the necessary fields.
+Please [open an issue](https://github.com/keeweb/keeweb-plugins/issues/new) in keeweb-plugins repo and fill in the required fields.